 Opportunity driver Description Potential impact Timeframe Direct/Indirect Likelihood Magnitude of impact Estimated financial implications Management method Cost of management Product efficiency regulations and standards Product efficiency regulations and standards such as ASHRAE 90.1 standards and IEC Code will lead to improved energy efficiency across our portfolio, resulting in lower operating costs and higher market values.
-Reduced operational costs >6 years Direct More likely than not Medium- high Conforming to and complying with regulation changes related to product efficiency standards present opportunities that could have a positive financial impact through a reduction in operating costs due to lower energy consumption and higher market valuation.
-The potential energy savings are as high as 35% in ENERGY STAR buildings and the potential of increased revenue is The specific methods we are using to take advantage of these opportunities include making strategic investments to increase the efficiency of our facilities and continuing to voluntarily partner/comply with third party green building standards such as ENERGY STAR and LEED which are closely aligned with the latest ASHRAE 90.1 and IEC Code standards.
-While costs associated with increasing efficiencies of our existing facilities and constructing new energy efficient facilities can be tens of thousands of dollars, we believe the operational cost savings of an energy efficient building and the increased market valuation can result in additional revenue measuring in the hundreds of thousands of dollars.
+Reduced operational costs >6 years Direct More likely than not Medium- high Conforming to and complying with regulation changes related to product efficiency standards present opportunities that could have a positive financial impact through a reduction in operating costs due to lower energy consumption and higher market valuations.
+The potential energy savings are as high as 35% in ENERGY STAR buildings.
+Extrapolating those savings across the The specific methods we are using to take advantage of these opportunities include making strategic investments to increase the efficiency of our facilities, reduce emissions and costs, and continuing to voluntarily partner/comply with third party green building standards such as ENERGY STAR and LEED which are closely aligned with the latest ASHRAE 90.1 and IEC Code standards.
+Management of this opportunity is ongoing, and is expected to While costs associated with increasing efficiencies of our existing facilities and constructing new energy efficient facilities can be significant, we believe the operational cost savings of an energy efficient building and the increased market valuation can result in additional revenue.
+Extrapolating a cost premium of 1% to 5% across our existing development platform of \$300M could net a total increase in capital spending of between \$3M to \$15M.

-Opportunity driver Description Potential impact Timeframe Direct/Indirect Likelihood Magnitude of impact Estimated financial implications Management method Cost of management estimated in the hundreds of thousands of dollars.
-Product labelling regulations and standards As a result of our experience as an ENERGY STAR partner, our LEED certifications, our participation in the in the Global Real Estate Sustainability Benchmark and as a signatory to the CDP, we are well positioned to market to the growing investor and consumer markets whose decisions are influenced by these partnerships and this type of dedication Increased demand for existing products/services Up to 1 year Direct More likely than not Medium We are well positioned to market to the growing investor and consumer markets whose decisions are influenced by our sustainability partnerships and experience and this type of dedication to creating lasting economic efficiencies, while preserving and protecting the planet.
-We estimate the combined positive financial impact resulting from Specific methods we are using to manage opportunities associated with product labeling regulations and standards include (a) our continued voluntary compliance with third party green building standards, (b) the continued expansion of our ENERGY STAR and LEED certified portfolios, and (c) updating the sustainability portion of our website to keep consumers and investors informed of our continued dedication to We believe continued voluntary compliance with third party green building will lead to operational cost savings and in turn increased revenues making our product economically and environmentally attractive to consumers and investors.
-This additional revenue could potentially measure in the hundreds of thousands of dollars.
-There is minimal cost for actions such as updating our sustainability webpage and informing
+Opportunity driver Description Potential impact Timeframe Direct/Indirect Likelihood Magnitude of impact Estimated financial implications Management method Cost of management Ventas portfolio could provide cost savings between \$20M - \$30M annually, as well as increasing margins by approximately 100bps. continue in perpetuity.
+General environmental regulations, including planning As a result of our experience as an ENERGY STAR partner, our LEED certifications, our participation in the in the Global Real Estate Sustainability Benchmark (GRESB) and as a signatory to the CDP, we are well positioned to market to the growing Increased demand for existing products/services Up to 1 year Direct More likely than not Medium We are well positioned to market to the growing investor and consumer markets whose decisions are influenced by our sustainability partnerships and experience and this type of dedication to creating lasting economic efficiencies, while preserving and protecting Specific methods we are using to manage opportunities associated with product labeling regulations and standards include (a) our continued voluntary compliance with third party green building standards, (b) the continued expansion of our ENERGY STAR and LEED certified portfolios, and (c) updating We believe continued voluntary compliance with third party green building will lead to operational cost savings and in turn increased revenues making our product economically and environmentally attractive to consumers and investors.
+This additional revenue could potentially measure in the hundreds of